micro-elements/MicroElements.Swashbuckle.FluentValidation/README.md

         .UseScopedSwagger();
 ```

-## Problem: I cant use several validators og one type.
+## Problem: I cant use several validators of one type.

 Example: You split validator into several small validators but AspNetCore uses only one of them.